 The United States Botanic Garden is the oldest continuously operating public garden in the United States.
 The Garden is rooted in the nation's heritage.
 During the late 18th century, George Washington, Thomas Jefferson and James Madison shared the dream of a national botanic garden and were instrumental in establishing one on the National Mall in 1820.
 George Washington's letter where he wrote in support of a botanic garden in the new federal city is currently on display in the Library of Congress.

 The institution traces its beginning to 1816, when the constitution of the Columbian Institute for the Promotion of Arts and Sciences in Washington, D.C., proposed the creation of a botanic garden to collect, grow and distribute plants of this and other countries that might contribute to the welfare of the American people.

-On May 8, 1820, the President James Madison signed a bill passed by the U.S. Congress signed a charter for land for the garden to the west of the Capitol Grounds, from First Street to Third Street between Pennsylvania and Maryland Avenues.
+On May 8, 1820, the President James Madison signed a bill passed by the U.S. Congress designating land for the garden to the west of the Capitol Grounds, from First Street to Third Street between Pennsylvania and Maryland Avenues.
 This facility functioned until 1837, shortly after the organization stopped holding meetings.

 In 1842, the idea of a national botanic garden was reestablished when the United States Exploring Expedition to the South Seas (the Wilkes Expedition) brought a collection of living plants from around the globe to Washington, D.C.
 These form the first permanent collection of plants for the U.S. Botanic Garden, and four plants in the Garden today date back to this expedition.
 The plants were kept in a specially constructed greenhouse behind the Old Patent Office Building while a new Conservatory for the Garden was constructed between 1842-1850.